-PURA's directors and staff are interested in improving customer service and hearing from customers about their experiences.
+PURA's commissioners and staff are interested in improving customer service and hearing from customers about their experiences.
 If you have an opinion about a utility issue or a particular case, we would like to hear from you.
 Customers are always welcome to write or call the PURA or appear at our hearings.

 Call PURA at our toll-free number (1-800-382-4586) to learn the date, time and location of any hearing that interests you.
 It usually helps to arrive a few minutes early so that you can sign in to speak.
 At the beginning of the hearing, the Commissioner or Hearing Officer will ask if consumers wish to speak for the record.
 At that time, simply stand up or raise your hand.
 You will be sworn in and invited to tell your story in your own words.